h0nde/roblox-account-csv-sorter/README.md

 Generates a CSV from a list of .ROBLOSECURITY cookies (set in combos.txt)

 ## Speed
-With the default configuration of 500 threads, I personally was able to reach a peak of 20,000 checks-per-minute using fineproxy.
+With the default configuration of 500 threads, I personally was able to reach a peak of 20,000 checks-per-minute using fineproxy (us).

 ## Supported formats (per line)
 - username:password:cookie